Rhune-hub/EPAMLabTasks/README.md

 3)* For performance reason add memoization mechanism​

-4) Push code to repo “Sum of Row”​
+4) Push code to repo “Sum of Row”​​

-​